makersacademy/bowling-challenge/README.md

 So that I can receive bonus points for a strike
 My current frame score will be added to my previous frame score as bonus points

+USER STORY 11: Spare Bonus

+As a bowler
+So that I can receive bonus points for a spare
+The first roll score of my current frame will be added to my previous frame score as bonus points

 ### APPROACH
 ------------